Disha1802/crypto-price-tracker/README.md

 A responsive React application that tracks real-time cryptocurrency prices, simulating WebSocket updates and managing state with Redux Toolkit.

-## Demo

-*(Embed a GIF or link to a video demo here.
-You'll need to create this separately and either upload the GIF to GitHub or host the video on a platform like YouTube or Loom.)*

 ## Setup Instructions

 1.  **Clone the repository:**